Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Introduction

+It is clarified in Sec.\ \ref{second/restr} as to how the second law imposes such a restriction of efficiency as $0\lo \epsGTE \approx\epsGTEb\lo 1$.
+In Sec.\ \ref{EnegR}, variations of the energy and angular-momentum densities of the electromagnetic fields are discussed along each field line (FL) across the null surface \SSN.

-It is shown in section \rfs{NullS} that the FLAV $\OmF$ keeps the iso-rotation law throughout the magnetosphere with perfect conductivity, while the ZAMO-FLAV $\OmFm$ does not by the FD effect, and then the violation of the iso-rotation law in $\OmFm$ leads to breakdown of the freezing-in and force-free conditions at the `null surface' $\SN$ \citep{oka92}, giving rise to $\OmFm=I=0$ and the particle velocity $\vcv=0$ and the current $\vcj=0$ at $\SN$.
-The `inductive' membrane $\SN$ must be in between the two, outer and inner light surfaces, \SOL\ and \SIL, for the outflow and inflow, respectively, and hence some pair-production mechanism must be at work there.
-The breakdown of the two conditions imposes strong constraints in building a reasonable gap model.
+In Sec.\ \ref{NullS}, we show that the ZAMOs will see that a violation of iso-rotation by frame-dragging leads finally to a breakdown of the freezing-in and force-free conditions on \SSN. \emph{This surface} existing between the two light surfaces defines the `magneto-centrifugal divider' of the force-free magnetosphere by $\OmFm\ggel 0$ into the outer SC domain $\calDout$ with \SOL\ for the outflow and the inner GR domain $\calDin$ with \SIL\ for the inflow, and hence some pair-production mechanism must be at work there \citep{zna78}.